-Participation: You are expected to attend class every day, but the participation evaluation is distinct from that general class requirement.
+Participation: You are expected to attend class every day, but the participation evaluation is distinct from that general class attendance requirement described above.
 The majority of your participation will be completed in class by doing what is asked and expected on any given day.
 That participation will include being a good audience member, which is imperative because public speaking is not possible without a public to speak to.
-For the Panel speech assignment, that also includes required audience participation in the Q&A session.
 Collectively, the members of the class present to each other on speech days constitute the audience for assigned speeches delivered in class.
 Other in class participation includes being an active learner, to include at least the appearance of engaged wakefulness, as well as the absence of electronic devices (not used, but also neither seen nor heard) during class time.
-At no time during class should any personal electronic device be used, seen, or heard, unless an exception to policy is granted or a student receives an accommodation endorsed by the Office of Disability Services.
+At no time during class should any personal electronic device be used, seen, or heard, unless an exception to policy is granted or a student receives an accommodation endorsed by the Office of Accessibility and Accommodations.

 Participation in this course is also evaluated with assignments outside of class time.
-Such assignments include, but are not necessarily limited to: the pre and post assessment surveys completed online, periodically assigned self-assessment progress checks, syllabus verification "quiz" on D2L, and utilization of the appropriate online D2L discussion board to claim speech topics.
+Such assignments include, but are not necessarily limited to: the pre and post assessment surveys completed online, the assigned midterm self-assessment progress check, the syllabus verification "quiz" on D2L, and utilization of the appropriate online D2L discussion board to claim speech topics.
 Other participation assignments outside of class can be assigned by the instructor.

 This is the big picture.
-You will have an opportunity to earn credit while during and outside of class attendance through participation.
+You will have an opportunity to earn credit during and outside of class attendance through participation.
 It is normally expected that if you are attending class and doing what is asked and expected of you, then you are participating and earning these points.
-However, if you are in class but your participation is unsatisfactory then you will be notified by the instructor.
-Examples of unsatisfactory participation during class time include, but are not limited to: having eyes closed or otherwise not visible (e.g. covered by a hood), appearing to sleep in class (the instructor does not accept quibbling over the status of a student's state of consciousness in this regard, so it relates to the non-verbal form of communication related to posture and appearance), being disruptive, cell phone or other electronic device use, regularly coming to class late, etc. If your in class participation is unsatisfactory on any given day, then your participation grade will suffer the deduction described below.
+However, if you are in class but your participation is unsatisfactory then you will be notified by the instructor of a deduction.
+Examples of unsatisfactory participation during class time include, but are not limited to: having eyes closed or otherwise not visible (e.g. covered by a hood), appearing to sleep in class (the instructor does not accept quibbling over the status of a student's state of consciousness in this regard, so it relates to the non-verbal form of communication related to posture and appearance), being disruptive, cell phone or other electronic device sound or visibility, regularly coming to class late, etc. If your in class participation is unsatisfactory on any given day, then your participation grade will suffer the deduction described below.